qmk/qmk_firmware/docs/newbs_building_firmware.md

 # Building Your First Firmware

-Now that you have set up your build environment you are ready to start building custom firmware.
-For this section of the guide we will bounce between 3 programs- your file manager, your text editor, and your terminal window.
+Now that you have set up your build environment, you are ready to start building custom firmware.
+For this section of the guide we will bounce between 3 programs — your file manager, your text editor, and your terminal window.
 Keep all 3 open until you are done and happy with your keyboard firmware.

 ## Configure Your Build Environment Defaults (Optional)